-We use the standard definition of D1, and think of the borrower's "strategy" as consisting of an acceptance probability ξ .
-A lender of type θ offering contract s', instead of the equilibrium contract s, would benefit, given that the buyer accepts the deviating contract with probability ξ , if
+Following the standard definition of D1, we think of the borrower's strategy as consisting of an acceptance probability $\xi$ .
+A lender of type $\theta$ offering contract s', instead of the equilibrium contract s, would benefit when given that the buyer accepts the deviating contract with probability $\xi$ , if

-$$\xi \sum{a \in A, z \in Z} \theta(a, z) \phi_L(s'z, a) \ge \sigma^(s, S^(\theta)) \sum{a \in A, z \in Z} \theta(a, z) \phi_L(s_z, a).$$ (13)
+$$\xi \sum{a \in A, z \in Z} \theta(a, z) \phi_L(s_z', a) \ge \sigma^(s, S^(\theta)) \sum{a \in A, z \in Z} \theta(a, z) \phi_L(s_z, a).$$ (13)

-The types for whom the set of $\xi \in [0, 1]$ satisfying this condition is maximal are the types with positive support in the buyer's beliefs following this deviation.
+The types for whom the set of $\xi \in [0,1]$ satisfying this condition is maximal are those where the buyer's beliefs can place positive support on following this deviation.

-Looking ahead, we will show that in equilibrium, lender expected utility is equal to their outside option of zero due to the effects of competition.
-As a result, the D1 refinement will simply state that the buyer must place the support of her beliefs on types that would weakly profit from offering the deviating contract, if that contract were accepted and such a type exists.
+Looking ahead, we will show that in equilibrium, the lender's expected utility is equal to their outside option of zero due to the effects of competition.
+As a result, the D1 refinement will simply state that the buyer must place the support of her beliefs on types that would weakly profit from offering the deviating contract, if that contract were accepted and that such a type exists.
 The buyer cannot believe the deviating lender is of a type such that the lender would lose money if the buyer accepted the deviating contract, unless every lender type would lose money if the contract were accepted (and in this case, the deviating contract would never be offered).
+The requirement that the borrower should believe the deviating lender would weakly profit if the borrower accepted that the deviating contract is intuitive in our setting.
+We will demonstrate that this requirement does not eliminate the non-contingent contract's equilibrium.

 Our analysis will focus on a particular set of equilibria, symmetric pure-strategy equilibria.
-These equilibria are pure strategy equilibria and symmetric in the sense, for all types $\theta \in \Theta$, either all of the lenders offer the same security with certainty, $s(\theta)$, or none of the lenders offer a security.
-They are also symmetric in the sense that the borrower, faced with a menu of identical securities, chooses each lender with probability $|L|^{-1}$.
+These equilibria are pure strategy equilibria and symmetric in the sense that, for all types $\theta \in \Theta$ , either all of the lenders offer the same security with certainty, $s(\theta)$ , or none of the lenders offer a security.
+They are also symmetric in the sense that the borrower, when faced with a menu of identical securities, chooses each lender with probability $|L|^{-1}$ .

-5 Preliminary Analysis
+IV.
+Preliminary Analysis

 We begin our analysis by focusing on the effects of competition.
-Consider a symmetric purestrategy equilibrium, and imagine that the lenders' profits from offering the contract $s(\theta)$ are strictly positive.
+Consider a symmetric purestrategy equilibrium and then imagine that the lenders' profits from offering the contract $s(\theta)$ are strictly positive.
 Intuitively, this could not be an equilibrium.
-Suppose a lender offered a deviating contract $s' \in S$ such that, for each index value $z \in Z$, the associated promise d'z was less than the promise associated with the original contract, d_z .
-The buyer would be better off regardless of her beliefs, and therefore accept the contract with probability one.
-The lender, by sacrificing some profit, would capture the entire market, and be better off.
-Because of the monotonicity property of the buyer's indirect utility function and the lower semi-continuity property of the lender's indirect utility function, standard Bertrand competition effects apply, and profits must be zero in equilibrium.
+Suppose that a lender offered a deviating contract $s' \in S$ such that for each index value $z \in Z$ , the associated promise $d'z$ was less than the promise associated with the original contract, $d_z$ .
+The buyer would then be better off regardless of her beliefs, and therefore accept the contract with probability one.
+By sacrificing some profit, the lender would capture the entire market and be better off.
+Because of the monotonicity property of the buyer's indirect utility function and the lower semi-continuity property of the lender's indirect utility function, standard Bertrand competition effects apply and profits must be zero in equilibrium.